btomala/teapot/README.md

 ## todo

- - validation
+ - hash for the test - one server for all tests?
- - hash for the test - one server for all tests
+ - validation (show differences)
  - simple support for json body and other content-type
  - use akka-http client in test
- - nice dsl
+ - dsl?